Antonino Buenaventura: Music

 Buenaventura's music was influenced by different ethnic Philippine folksongs.
 In 1935, he joined Francisca Reyes-Aquino in researching Philippine folksongs and dances.
 In 1936 he composed the accompaniment to the folk dance "Pandanggo sa Ilaw" and incorporated ethnic melodies and instruments to some of his compositions.

+He composed "AFP on the March" in 1957, which is used as the marching music during ceremonies, inspection, and military graduations.

+Death

+He died on January 25, 1996, aged 91.